 The basic knit stitch is the foundation of all your knitting and the most important stich you’ll learn.
 The good news is that it’s easy to learn!
 Follow our tutorial on how to do a knit stitch to find out how it’s done.

 You’ve cast on and knitted some stitches, and now you’re ready to stop – but how?
-To finish your knitting you need to cast off (also called binding off in the US).
+To finish your knitting for beginners you need to cast off (also called binding off in the US).
 Casting off gives your fabric a tidy edge and prevents it from unravelling.
 As with casting on there are many techniques you can use, from stretchy methods such as the sewn cast-off to smart, decorative versions including the tubular and i-cord cast-offs.

 Our how to cast off knitting guide shows you the simplest technique, which is also the one you’ll use most.
+For a how to cast off knitting video as part of your knitting for beginners learning, just click the link to watch one on our Youtube Channel!

 So you’ve lost a stitch somewhere – there’s no need to worry!
 All you need is a crochet hook and a little bit of know-how…